Variational relations of topological pressure for nonautonomous dynamical systems: Properties of various pressures

-The equivalent expression of packing pressure can be proved similarly.
-For the lower and upper capacity pressures of $\mu$ with respect to $\varphi$, these two inequalities are follow directly from the definitions, and we refer to \cite[Example 7.1]{Pes1997} for strictly inequalities. \end{proof}
+An analogous argument applies to the equivalent formulation of packing pressure.
+For the lower and upper capacity pressures of $\mu$ with respect to $\varphi$, the corresponding inequalities follow directly from the definitions.
+Examples showing that these inequalities may be strict are given in \cite[Example 7.1]{Pes1997}. \end{proof}